Arts

 Modularization and Live

 Going to modularize the draw routines and create a live version.
-Will then port recorded version over to mudlarization.
+Will then port recorded version over to modlarization.

 Flac